 How To Write an Effective Resume in the Philippines: 8 Steps

 Start by knowing which resume format will work best for your job application.
 Resume formats differ in the qualifications they emphasize.
-So choose a format that highlights whatever you want recruiters to notice on your resume.
+So choose a format highlighting whatever you want recruiters to notice on your resume.

 When deciding on a resume format, consider your work experience, skillset, career goals, and the job you’re applying for.

-Here are four resume formats to choose from, including their pros and cons and when to use each.
+Here are four resume formats, including the pros and cons and when to use each:

-This traditional resume format is what most candidates use and employers are most familiar with.
-It highlights career progression by listing work experience in reverse-chronological order, starting with the latest and working back through past jobs.
+This traditional resume format is what most candidates use (and employers are most familiar with).
+It highlights career progression by listing work experience in reverse-chronological order, starting with the latest and working through past jobs.

 - Easier to see a candidate’s career development